Man accused of hurling incendiary devices at Washington ICE facility fatally shot by police

 An armed man was fatally shot early Saturday during a confrontation with police after he hurled incendiary devices at a Washington state immigration detention center, Tacoma police said.

-Authorities did not immediately identify the gunman, saying in the statement the "medical examiner will release the identity of the victim when it is appropriate."
+Authorities did not immediately identify the man who was armed with a rifle, saying in a statement the "medical examiner will release the identity of the victim when it is appropriate."

+It was not known whether the man fired at the officers, Cool said.
+Authorities are examining footage from surveillance cameras at the detention center as part of the investigation, she said.

 The assault on the privately-run immigrant detention facility came amid protests over ICE plans to begin the previously postponed raids across the country on Sunday.
 The goal is the arrest of thousands of migrant families who already have court orders to be removed, according to US officials.